 Comprehensive Guide to Studying Wind Energy/Wildlife Interactions, produced by the National Wind Coordinating Collaborative.
 This resource document of the Wildlife Workgroup is intended as a guide to persons involved in designing, conducting, or requiring wind energy/wildlife interaction studies.(289 pages; 6.0 MB)

-Ten Steps to Building a Wind Farm (Link needs to be updated), from the American Wind Energy Association.
+Ten Steps to Building a Wind Farm, from the American Wind Energy Association.
 This 2-page fact sheet provides an overview of wind energy development process, and provides links to related documents.